 - $500 cash prize and publication in the Spring 2017 Issue will be awarded to the winning artist. $200 and publication in the Spring 2017 Issue will also be awarded to the second-place artist.

 - A reviewing of all entries will be conducted by a Ruminate panel, who will select 15 artists as finalists.
-The final juror will then select the winning artists.
+The final juror, Scott Kolbo, will then select the winning artists.

 - Close friends, family, and students (current & former) of the final judge are not eligible to compete.
-Nor are close friends or family of the RUMINATE staff, or past Ruminate judges.
+Nor are Ruminate bloggers, past 1st place Kalos Prize recipients, close friends or family of the RUMINATE staff, or past Kalos Prize judges.

 - We do not accept previously published work, meaning work published in other magazine or journals.